Welcome Whole Communities Fellows

 Fellowship Cost: Through the generous support of Angell Foundation, Hidden Leaf Foundation and the incredible individuals who support our work each year, and the meaningful support of well resourced organizations in our network, we are able to offer this fellowship program to individuals free of charge.

 Travel Costs: Participants are asked to cover travel expenses to retreats either personally or through their community and/or organization.
 There will be travel assistance available through our WCF Program Fund to help cover these costs as needed.

-	Time Commitment: The first retreat will take place May 7 – 11, 2019 at The Watershed Center and Wildseed Community Farm near Millerton, NY.
-Our second retreat will be 3 nights/4 days in winter 2019/20 Southwestern U.S. location and dates TBD with input from the cohort.
+Time Commitment: The fellowship includes two 5 day in-person retreats.
 In addition to participating in both retreats, fellows will be expected to commit 5-10 hours a month for individual practice, coaching calls and virtual cohort practice spaces (group Zoom calls, peer to peer work, coaching, and preparatory work) organized by CWC.